How Long Do RV Batteries Last?

 Just another pair of 6v batteries is enough to run the rest of the rig with ample to spare.
 Residential refrigerators are not the best appliance choice for boondocking.

 Some typically AC appliances are made in DC (12v) versions for use in RV’s.
-For instance a typical RV refrigerator can run on either 120v electric or can be run on propane, which allows FRANK REDO THIS a great savings for boondocking.
-There are also a few 12v refrigerators available on the market if you wish to run power electric to the fridge but do not want the inverter.
+For instance a typical RV refrigerator can run on either 120v electric or can be run on propane, which allows a great savings for boondocking.
+There are also a few 12v refrigerators available on the market if you wish to run the RV’s battery power to the fridge but do not want the inverter.

 TV’s are also available in 12v so that you can stay on top of your favorite series or sporting events while on the road.